Jahmyr Gibbs: 2025

 In the off-season, Gibbs changed his number from 26 to 0.
 He stated in an interview that he "hated 26" out of those being offered by Detroit after he was drafted; the others being 33, 35 and 40.

 Gibbs had a relatively slow start to the 2025 season.
-In the season opener against the Green Bay Packers, he made 9 rushes for 19 yards, and 10 receptions for 31 yards, with no touchdowns in a 13–27 loss.
+In the season opener against the Green Bay Packers, he made nine rushes for 19 yards, and 10 receptions for 31 yards, with no touchdowns in a 13–27 loss.
 However, he quickly bounced back in Week 2 against the Chicago Bears, where he had 104 scrimmage yards with a rushing touchdown in the 52–21 win.
 The following week against the Baltimore Ravens, he had 99 total yards with two rushing touchdowns in the 38–30 road win.
-In Week 7 against the Buccaneers, Gibbs rushed for 136 yards on 17 carries and added 82 receiving yards on three catches in a win over Tampa Bay.
+In Week 7 against the Tampa Bay Buccaneers, Gibbs rushed for 136 yards on 17 carries and added 82 receiving yards on three catches.
 In Week 10, Gibbs recorded 172 scrimmage yards and three total touchdowns in a 44-22 win over the Washington Commanders, earning NFC Offensive Player of the Week.
+In Week 12, Gibbs became the second player after LaDainian Tomlinson to rush for at least 200 yards while having at least 10 receptions in the same game.
+He totaled 219 rushing yards and two rushing touchdowns, and 11 catches for 45 yards and a receiving touchdown in the 34–27 win over the New York Giants, earning another NFC Offensive Player of the Week.
+In Week 14 against the Dallas Cowboys, he had 120 scrimmage yards and three rushing touchdowns in the 44–30 win.
+He finished the 2025 season with 243 carries for 1,223 rushing yards and 13 rushing touchdowns to go with 77 receptions for 616 receiving yards and five receiving touchdowns.
+He earned Pro Bowl honors for the 2025 season.

+2026

+On April 28, 2026, the Lions exercised the fifth-year option on Gibbs' contract.
+On August 6, the Lions signed Gibbs to a three-year, $67.5 million deal that could be worth up to $75.75 million and includes $51.5 million guaranteed.
+This deal made him the highest-paid running back ever.